 That cottage was built of stucco, probably over masonry, a few months after the first two, some distance northwest of the log house.
 There is now a more recent large addition to this building.
 Some surveys indicate that the cottage is wood frame, but they may refer to the missing cottage.

 After the cottages and log house were completed, work was begun on the other buildings.
 By 1913 The Craftsman featured an article with photos of the completed farm structures.
 Except for a large garage behind the log house, all these buildings were built west of what is now Manor Lane.
 The garage was big enough to hold 12 cars (according to the Dodson survey), with a workshop overhead.
 The upper story does not now resemble the original, as it was destroyed by fire in the 1940s and then rebuilt.
-It currently houses the offices of The Craftsman Farms Foundation.
+It currently houses the offices of the not-for-profit organization The Stickley Museum at Craftsman Farms.

 Walking up the hill on the original farm road one will first come upon a large home on the right.
 This is now a private home with an altered interior.
 It may have been housing for workers or a foreman’s residence—one survey labeled the structure a “bakery,” but there is no evidence to support that use.
 It certainly is a handsome structure and relates more to his non-rustic suburban home designs.